-An academic exercise is defined as any assignment, either graded or not graded, that is given in an academic course or one that must be completed toward the completion of degree requirements.
+An academic exercise is defined as any assignment, whether graded or ungraded, that is given in an academic course or must be completed toward the completion of degree or certification requirements.

 An assignment includes, but is not limited to, the following academic exercises: exam, quiz, homework assignment, log, paper, oral presentation, lab assignment, and/or data gathering exercise.